MichaelCurrin/docker-quickstarts/examples/node_app/README.md

 Starting dev server on http://0.0.0.0:80
 ```

+Optionally set a name for the container like `--name my-app`.

 Note we use `-p` to expose and publish port `80`, so using `EXPOSE 80` in [Dockerfile](Dockerfile) is unnecessary.

 Open the browser at: